Swimburger/Multi-Mania-app/README.md

 ### Set-up ###

 The application is build with Android Studio and makes use of the gradle plug-in.
-In the build.gradle app file you can set the url that you're api is hosted on.
+In the build.gradle app file you can set the url that your api is hosted on.

     defaultConfig {
             ...